f-fix/dwimsy/README.md

 ```

 A later derivative may be more useful for emulation or regeneration than the source capture, but it does not supersede it.
 When a transformation is lossy, synthetic, or heuristic, the source and the transformation parameters should remain available so that the result can be re-evaluated as algorithms improve.

+### Deliberate Algorithmic Deviations from the Ported Reference Tools

+`core.pulse` and `core.fsk` are ports of `pc88_tape_tools`/`wav2t88`/`t882wav`'s demodulation logic, and are held to a high bar: any behavioral difference from those reference tools needs to be either a bug, or a deliberate, justified, and documented improvement — not an incidental side effect of refactoring.
+Four differences were evaluated against that bar and kept:

+* **Sub-sample interpolation always uses the true previous sample.** The original code skipped updating its zero-crossing reference value on the specific sample where a full cycle completed, meaning the *following* transition's interpolated timing could read a stale value from two samples back rather than one.
+There's no signal-processing reason to prefer the stale value; this was corrected.
+* **The Space-tone classification ceiling now scales with measured tape speed drift**, the same way the Mark-tone boundary already did.
+Mark and Space tones share a common tape-transport clock, so real motor speed variation shifts both proportionally — the original only adapted the Mark side, which could misclassify genuine (correspondingly slow) Space cycles as gaps on a sufficiently slow-running deck.
+* **The UART start-bit threshold's `1200.0 Hz` literal is now the configured `space_freq` parameter**, removing a hardcoded assumption in an otherwise-parameterized module.
+* **The glitch-rejection window is derived from the configured `center_freq`/`bandwidth`** rather than a fixed 100 microseconds, so it doesn't reject genuine short half-cycles at higher tone frequencies (e.g. MSX's octave-shifted fast mode, whose Mark half-cycles are only ~104 microseconds nominally — uncomfortably close to a fixed 100µs floor under any real drift).
+This is the one change that alters PC-88's own literal default behavior (100µs → ~83µs), so it carried the highest bar for evidence before being kept.

+All four were verified the same way: running `dwimsy convert` against real, hash-fingerprinted 1980s cassette captures and diffing the resulting `.t88` container **byte-for-byte** against the actual, current, unmodified `wav2t88.py` reference tool on the same input.
+All four are active simultaneously in that comparison, and the result still matches exactly — meaning none of them changes any classification decision on real, measurably-drifting tape audio, while all four close a real gap for tone frequencies or drift conditions the two available real captures don't happen to exercise.

 ### Mixed-Mode Media